audiopixel/pixelmixer/README.md

 #### 3. Add Shaders ####

-A Clip is simply a shader wrapped in an object with timing and scaling controls.
+A Clip is simply a shader wrapped in a object with additional timing, scaling, and input controls.
 Wrapping a shader in a clip allows us to play it back at any size and at any animation speed.

-A Pod is a unit to group and mix shaders to be blended and positioned as one.
+A Pod is a unit to group and mix Clips to be blended and positioned as one.
 Pods can then be mixed into other Pods.
 Pods can also be represented many times over in many places.
 As example this could be used to take one shader and display it in two different places, perhaps with one instance mirrored or scaled.

 A Channel is a group of Pods that can be blended as one.